14 Different Types of Owls in California

 The Northern Saw-whet Owl has a unique color pattern, with white streaks along its back and breast and brown and gray colors.

-It is one of the types of owls in California that also has a rounded head and large yellow eyes.
+It is one of the types of owls in California with a rounded head and large yellow eyes.

 These owls are very territorial and will protect their territory from other owls.